Apply to sit the registration assessment in 2019 using the registration assessment application form.

-Candidates should read the guidance for candidates sitting the assessment information carefully, as it provides impoirtant instructions and information on what to expect before, during and after the assessment.
-It also includes "fit to sit" guidance and advice in the event of withdrawing from the assessment and illness during the assessment.
+Candidates should read the guidance for candidates sitting the assessment information carefully, as it provides important instructions and information on what to expect before, during and after the assessment.
+It also includes "fit to sit" guidance and advice in the event of withdrawing from the assessment and illness during the assessment..

 Making a decision to sit the registration assessment

 You should only sit the assessment if you are fit to do so.
 See section 5.6 of the pre-registration manual for more information about being fit to sit.

 If you are not fit to sit: withdrawal

 If you think you might underperform for any reason, you should withdraw and wait for another sitting.
 You need to tell us that you want to withdraw from the sitting by five working days after the sitting has taken place at the latest.
-You must confirm to us that you want to withdraw from a sitting using the Notification of Withdrawal form.
+You must confirm to us that you want to withdraw from a sitting using the notification of withdrawal form.
 If you do not, it will count as one of your assessment attempts and you will forfeit your sitting fee.

 If you start the assessment and then have problems during the sitting which significantly affect your performance, you can request that your attempt is ‘nullified’ under the registration assessment regulations.

 You need to request that your attempt is nullified using the nullification request form.
-We must receive this five working days after the sitting has taken place at the latest.
+We must receive this five working days after the sitting has taken place, at the latest.

 Guidance for unsuccessful candidates in the registration assessment